High Plains Comedy Festival wraps up first year with big laughs, crowds on South BroadwayBy John Wenzel | August 26th, 2013 | 5 comments

 As both a fan and critic of comedy, I’ve been accused over the years of either being too much of a Denver comedy booster or too hard on certain performers.
 With that in mind, you’ll either scoff or feel like applauding when I say that the inaugural High Plains Comedy Festival was a smashing success.

 The Aug.
 23-24 event aped The Denver Post’s own UMS in the fact that it took place at 3 Kings Tavern, the Hi-Dive, the Hornet, the Gothic Theatre and Mutiny Information Cafe on South Broadway over a summer weekend.
-But it also took cues from Portland, Ore.’s Bridgetown Comedy Festival, which does the DIY, multi-venue comedy thing splendidly and really knows how to cultivate a comedian-friendly feel.
+But it also took cues from Portland, Ore.’s Bridgetown Comedy Festival, which does the DIY, multi-venue comedy thing right and really knows how to cultivate a comic-friendly feel.

 Before catching any more of that set, I walked a block north to 3 Kings Tavern to catch “Delusions of Randeur” host Kristin Rand introduce Louis Johnson’s typically relaxed, conversational set, followed by Grawlix troupe member Andrew Orvedahl delving into positive urinal feedback, bomb shoes and yoga farts.
-The gloriously unhinged Andy Peters slayed the crowd next with his spittle-flecked energy, while Comedy Central’s Brendon Walsh closed out the block with a “Give it up for…!” running joke that got progressively dirtier, more ridiculous and sublime as it unfurled.
+The gloriously unhinged Andy Peters slayed the crowd with his spittle-flecked energy, while Comedy Central’s Brendon Walsh closed out with a “Give it up for…!” running joke that grew progressively dirtier, more ridiculous and sublime as it unfurled.

 Back at 3 Kings Tavern, Las Vegas native and Fine Gentleman’s Club member Nathan Lund plied his relatable, self-deprecating humor and did a fine job hosting comics like Stephanie Hasz, Ian Douglas Terry, Denver favorite Bryan Cook and Greg Baumhauer’s sleazy lounge lizard alter ego Bobby Valentino.
-While all the comics were solid and often sharply funny, Lund’s opening set was the best thing on the bill until Denver legend Chuck Roy brought his agreeably gruff “bear” act on stage (which included a giant, and I mean giant, pratfall).
+While the comics were uniformly solid and often sharply funny, Lund’s opening set was the best thing on the bill until Denver legend Chuck Roy brought his agreeably gruff “bear” act on stage (which included a giant, and I mean giant, pratfall).

-David Gborie’s short, overweight stage presence and quip that the he had been “drinking cough syrup since noon” belied his incredibly quick mind and verbal gymnastics as he discussed drugs and Sudoku, magic vs. science and Facebook stalking.
+David Gborie’s short, overweight stage presence and quip that the he had been “drinking cough syrup since noon” belied his incredibly quick mind and verbal gymnastics as he discussed drugs and Sudoku, magic vs. science, and Facebook stalking.
 Jordan Doll, who’s very likely Denver’s most original comic voice of the moment, had another predictably excellent set with his love of antiquated weirdness.
 Amber Tozer’s confessional, hyperactive bits didn’t fare quite as well, but the block ended incredibly strong with Cayton-Holland and our-generation’s-Louis C.K.-voice Kyle Kinane owning the crowd.

 The daytime events during the Saturday festivities were apparently well-attended, as Marc Maron — in town for a Comedy Works gig and not an official part of the High Plains — stopped by Cayton-Holland’s “My Dining Room Table” podcast recording at the Hi-Dive the next afternoon, bringing large crowds with him.

-Down the street later that night at Englewood’s Gothic Theatre, the Grawlix hosted a stellar lineup of local and national talent including surprise guest Dave Stone (from The Beards of Comedy), Kyle Kinane, Matt Braunger and Kurt Braunohler.
+Down the street later that night at Englewood’s Gothic Theatre, the Grawlix hosted a stellar lineup of local and national talent including surprise guest Dave Stone (from The Beards of Comedy), Kinane, Matt Braunger and Kurt Braunohler.
 As great the national names were — and they really are some of the funniest people working today — it was Ben Roy’s mostly-seated, edge-of-the-stage set that got the most points for poignancy.
 Extra credit to Roy for going all-in with a highly physical pre-show bit about yoga vs. CrossFit while suffering from separated ribs and a broken voice.

 Pages: 1 2